Kyriosity/read-write/README+/.net/README+/wpf/README+/mvvm/README.md

 <sup>:arrow_down:</sup>&nbsp;<sub>Project of Microsoft Visual Studio</sub>
 </details>

+For greater applications, you may select between commercial frameworks and freeware templates.
+However, I would be biased to tailor a light-weight MVVM hierarchy like this [TuttiFrutti playland](https://github.com/Kyriosity/use-dev/tree/main/src/TuttiFrutti/TuttiFrutti)

 ## Drawbacks and lacks

-Let's stress once again that MVVM is not a template but a concept.
+Let me stress once again, that MVVM is not a template but a concept.
 It got  WPF implementations from Microsoft (e.g. Prism), other big names, communities, and private initiatives but neither has achieved the status of industry-standard as UI suites.

 Alas, there are not too many popular pluggable "bricks" to build custom WPF-MVVM, and there's no thesis on dynamic MVP resting on tasks - not static models.